Configure security settings

 You can preview the information banner in the Preview pane.
 Click Save to add the banner to your organization.

-To edit the information banner, click Edit information banner and make changes to the banner text or styling.
+To edit the information banner, click Edit information banner, and make changes to the banner text or styling.
 If you no longer want the information banner displayed, use the toggle button to disable the information banner.
-After disabling the information banner, the previously typed text and configuration will be retained if the information banner is re-enabled in future.
+After disabling the information banner, the previously typed text and configuration will be retained if the information banner is re-enabled in the future.
 Click Save when finished.

 Trusted servers

 For Trusted servers, configure the list of trusted servers you want your clients to send credentials to when making Cross-Origin Resource Sharing (CORS) requests to access services secured with web-tier authentication.
-This applies primarily to editing secure feature services from a stand-alone (unfederated) server running ArcGIS Server or viewing secure Open Geospatial Consortium (OGC) services.
-ArcGIS Server hosting services secured with token-based security do not need to be added to this list.
-Servers added to the trusted servers list must support CORS.
-Additionally, CORS must be configured to allow the specific domains that will be used to communicate with the server, such as your ArcGIS Online organization domain.
-Layers hosted on servers without CORS support may not function as expected.
-ArcGIS Server supports CORS by default at versions 10.1 and later.
-To configure CORS on non-ArcGIS servers, refer to the vendor documentation for the web server.
+This applies primarily to editing secure feature services from a stand-alone (unfederated) ArcGIS Server site or viewing secure Open Geospatial Consortium (OGC) services.
+Hosted web layers secured with token-based security do not need to be added to this list.

 The host names must be provided individually.
 Wildcards cannot be used and are not accepted.
 The host name can be provided with or without the protocol in front of it.
 For example, the host name secure.esri.com can be provided as secure.esri.com or https://secure.esri.com.